'Nothing in Biology Makes Sense Except in the Light of Evolution'. We shine this light on obesity and see what it reveals.

 Jump forward 50,000 years and we still have this sweet tooth, but the fat and sugar are now plentiful.
 It really is too much of a good thing.
 Not only are we fighting our cravings, but thousands of years of evolution.
 Physical inactivity is an abnormal event for a genome programmed to expect physical activity.

-With knowledge though, we have power; the power to modify lifestyle and overcome our evolutionary urges (some of them anyway!).
+With knowledge though, we have power; the power to modify lifestyle and overcome our modern day health damaging evolutionary urges.